 Why is Google Doing This?

 Most of us like to think of Google as an innocent entity that is simply trying to make the Internet a better place by organizing pages and content.
 Historically speaking, many updates to Google algorithms have in fact weeded out irrelevant domains that employ spam-like tactics to gain high positioning for keywords.
 Still, you can’t help but wonder if some changes are financially motivated.
-Google is a for-profit company like any other and businesses that are somehow disadvantaged from the latest “improvements,” may consider increasing their spend on AdWords.
+Google is a for-profit company like any other and businesses that are somehow disadvantaged from the latest “improvements,” may consider increasing their spend on Google Ads.
 Naturally, delivering significantly fewer page 1 results may make better financial sense for Google in the long-term.

 Impacted by this change?
 Have questions or need help?